 I set off, driving past Dull (Paired with Boring, Oregon), which was not a sign of how the day would turn out.

-The first views of Schiehallion do not show the characteristic conical shape, rather show a gradual slope.
+The first views of Schiehallion do not show the characteristic conical shape, rather a gradual slope.

-However the uniformity can be seen in the Ordnance Survey One-inch to the mile, Popular edition, Scotland, 1920-1930.
+However the uniformity can be seen in the historic Ordnance Survey maps:

 At the head of the car park there is a memorial to the observation work that took place on the hill.